 The presence of great eagles (Royal Eagle, Golden Eagle, Booted Eagle and Serpent Eagle), Peregrine Falcon and Hawk, Nightjars, forest and mountain birds, in particular the Wheatears (black, Northern and black-eared Wheatear), the Common Rock Thrush, the Blue Rock Thrush and the Alpine Accentor is notable.
 But without a doubt, the best known animal in these mountains is the mountains goat.

-Accommodation & Gastronomy
+Accomodation & Gastronomy

 Hotel La Viñuela is one of the most well known in the Province of Malaga and Andalusia in the classification of Hoteles Rurales con Encanto, or Charming Rural Hotels.